Colin Baker: Doctor Who (1984–1986)

+Baker made his Doctor Who debut as the antagonistic Time Lord Commander Maxil in Arc of Infinity (1983), who notably shoots the Fifth Doctor (Peter Davison) in the cliffhanger to Part One.
+Davison later joked that Baker was going after his job.
+Baker was unavailable to reprise the role in "The Five Doctors" (1983); during the filming of that episode, Davison informed producer John Nathan-Turner that he was leaving Doctor Who.
+Nathan-Turner had initially chastised Baker for upstaging Davison with his "arch" performance (reminding him that the series was titled Doctor Who, not Maxil), but after encountering Baker entertaining guests at the wedding of a mutual friend, he remarked to his partner Gary Downie "I think I may have found my new Doctor".
+Baker was offered the part of the Sixth Doctor on 10 June.
+Baker was a fan of the series since the 1960s, and had considered applying for the lead role when Fourth Doctor actor Tom Baker (no relation) left in 1980.
+He accepted a four-year contract and his casting was announced on 19 August 1983.

-Baker made his first appearance in Doctor Who as Commander Maxil in the Peter Davison-era story Arc of Infinity (1983).
-He then became the second of three actors to be cast as the Doctor by producer John Nathan-Turner.
-Baker's first appearance in the starring role occurred in the final moments of The Caves of Androzani (1984), where he delivered his first few lines.
-He then made his full story debut the following week in The Twin Dilemma.
-The serial, and Baker's portrayal of the Doctor, caused immediate controversy, with one scene in which the Doctor attempts to strangle his companion, Peri Brown.
+The Sixth Doctor first appeared in the final moments of The Caves of Androzani (1984).
+Baker was keen to emphasise the Doctor's alien qualities and verbosity, and the intention was for his brash and arrogant incarnation—an intentional contrast to the more reserved Fifth Doctor—to mellow over time.
+However his first full story The Twin Dilemma (1983), and Baker's portrayal of the Doctor, caused immediate controversy over one scene in which the Doctor attempts to strangle his companion, Peri Brown.
 According to PopMatters, "Colin Baker's first appearance was just out-and-out dislikable, showcasing a hubris and harshness that was heretofore unseen in the Doctor's emotional canon."
+Script editor Eric Saward, who felt Baker was miscast, clashed with Nathan-Turner over the series tone.
+The BBC hoped Baker would stay on for longer than Davison's three years.

 Baker's era was interrupted by an 18-month hiatus which was announced in February 1985, midway through transmission of Season 22, his first full season.
 The Controller of BBC1 at the time, Michael Grade, criticised Doctor Who, saying that the programme had become overly violent in 1985.
 Grade later admitted that he "hated" the series, which he described as a "very clunky studio show".
 One new Doctor Who story, Slipback, was produced for radio during the hiatus, which starred Baker and his regular television companion Nicola Bryant.